Some Things Never Change

-Some Things Never Change is the tenth album by the English rock band Supertramp, released in March 1997.
+Some Things Never Change is the tenth album by the British rock band Supertramp, released in March 1997.

 Overview

 Some Things Never Change represented a deliberate return to the band's earlier sound (before Free as a Bird), using more organic recording techniques than on their previous studio album.
 John Helliwell recounted that "we recorded the album in a way that Supertramp never had and that was by all going into the studio together and doing it as a much more live thing."

 The album features the single "You Win, I Lose", which was a minor hit in Germany and also received considerable airplay in Canada.
 Two more singles were released commercially: "Listen To Me Please" and "Sooner or Later".

 The song "Live to Love You" (which was also released as a promo single) features both the 'tackled' sound from the Coleco Electronic Quarterback handheld electronic game, as well as the Trouble "Pop-o-matic bubble" sounds from their 1979 hit "The Logical Song".